 When Will I Use Duo?

 Duo is currently required for any service that uses the sign-on windows pictured below.
 Google Apps, AsULearn, YoMart, and Drupal are just a few examples.
-You will not have to use Duo when logging on to your office computer or classroom computers.
+You will not have to use Duo when logging on to your office or a classroom computer.

 Why Do I Need This?